 It is all very easy, is it not?
 At least that is what it seems.
 One can get up on a particular day of the week around mid-morning and go to a place of fellowship with like-minded individuals.
-It is all very easy, is it not to exist in indifference.
-One could certainly get the impression that the situation is much different because it may be very moving to sit among friends and to sing songs of praise, raise hands in worship, fall in the aisle overcome by the spirit, which all comes to a less dramatic presentation by one trained to tell someone what to think – not how to think it.
+It is all very easy, is it not, to exist in indifference?
+One could certainly get the impression that the situation is much different because it may be very moving to sit among friends and to sing songs of praise, raise hands in worship, fall in the aisle overcome by the spirit, which all comes to a less dramatic presentation by one trained to teach someone what to think – not how to think it.
 It is all very easy, is it not?
-Certainly, in an hour’s time, one can get what is necessary to survive the week just so they can make it to the mid-morning of Sunday.
+Certainly, in an hour’s time, one can get what is necessary to survive the week just so they can make it to Sunday to do it all over again.

 And does not the mid-morning of Sunday help us to forget the week?
 And does it not prepare us to forget the upcoming week.
 Certainly, you may wonder how one can forget a week if indeed they existed in that week participating in what it had to offer.
 You may wonder how one could possibly ignore the week where something tragic happened to a loved one and those whom you sit with at mid-morning on Sunday where there to help you cope with the trial – they assured you that your loved one was in a better place and that you would at some point reunite with them in glory.
 It is all very easy is it not, to forget this world for the next?